 To improve the energy efficiency of the Gabonese operations, some of the platforms have been electrified so that gas can be used instead of diesel.
-The Gabonese subsidiary has also developed a project to use the associated gas it produces.
-More information about this project can be found in section 4.2.5 of this chapter.
+The Gabonese

 As well as using autonomous solar light fixtures at isolated logistics sites, the subsidiaries make occasional use of solar energy to power back-up servers or, more recently, to supply electricity to a warming station (10 kW capacity).